undergroundwires/CEH-in-bullet-points/chapters/15-cryptography/hashing-algorithms.md

 - Converting a key (e.g. password) to a longer and more random key to e.g. use as encryption.
 - Makes encryption stronger as it increases the time and resources for brute-force attacks.
-- Usely done by re-hashing multiple (e.g. a few million) times
+- Usually done by re-hashing multiple (e.g. a few million) times
 - E.g. using slow key derivation functions such as PBKDF2